Skoda Octavia vRS review

 Diesel engine

-The 200hp diesel is DSG-only, but you can also opt to have four-wheel drive which is quicker off the line than the front-wheel drive version.
+The previous 200hp diesel is DSG-only, but you could also opt to have four-wheel drive which is quicker off the line than the front-wheel drive version.
 The 0-62mph times are 7.1 and 7.6 seconds respectively, while the top speed for both dips slightly to 151mph.
 The big selling point of the diesel is that it offers a decent turn of pace and 50+mpg on the motorway.

 Hybrid engine